S1lence-z/trading212-assistant/README.md

 # Trading212 Assistant

 Trading212 Assistant is a JavaFX application that interacts with the Trading212 API to read all your exported files from the API including orders, dividends, interest and transactions.
+It mainly summarizes the data and lets the user view them in a more convenient form than a CSV file!

 ## Features